apache/fury-site/docs/blog/fury_blazing_fast_multiple_language_serialization_framework.md

 which is unsuitable for high throughput, low latency, and large-scale data transfer scenarios.

 Therefore, we developed a new multi-language serialization framework **[Fury](https://github.com/alipay/fury)**, which is now open-sourced on https://github.com/alipay/fury.
-Through **highly optimized serialization primitives, JIT dynamic ompilation and Zero-Copy** technologies, Fury is both fast and easy to use.
+Through **highly optimized serialization primitives, JIT dynamic compilation and Zero-Copy** technologies, Fury is both fast and easy to use.
 It can **cross-language serialize any object automatically** and provides **ultimate performance** at the same time.

 <p>